Evaluating Disentanglement of Structured Representations: Experimental evaluation

 \section{Experimental evaluation}

 \paragraph{Models} We compare three different architectures with public Pytorch implementations: MONet, GENESIS and IODINE, which we believe to be representative of object-centric representations.
 We evaluate two variants of MONet: the first one, denoted as "MONet (Att.)" follows the original design in \cite{burgess2019monet} and uses the masks inferred by the attention network in the reconstruction.
 The second, denoted as "MONet (Dec.)" is a variant that instead uses the decoded masks.
-For all models, we compare trainings with and without variational loss (the latter denoted as (R)).
+For all models, we perform an ablation of the disentanglement regularization in the training loss.
+Ablated models are trained with pure reconstruction loss, denoted as (R).
+All our final feature importances are obtained with random forests.

 \paragraph{Datasets} We evaluate all models on CLEVR6~\citep{johnson2017clevr} and Multi-dSprites~\citep{matthey2017dsprites,burgess2019monet}, with the exception of IODINE that we restricted to Multi-dSprites for computational reasons, as CLEVR6 requires a week on 8 V100 GPUs per training.
 These datasets are the most common benchmarks for learning object-centric latent representations.
 Both contain images generated compositionally.
 Multi-dSprites has 2D shapes on a variable color background, while CLEVR6 is composed of realistically rendered 3D scenes.
 We slightly modified CLEVR6 to ensure that all objects are visible in the cropped image.
 Table~\ref{tab_global_small} contains our experimental results at both object and property-level, compared to pixel-level segmentation metrics (ARI and mSC).
 We highlight some of these numbers in Figure~\ref{fig_summary}.
 Figure~\ref{fig_mds_coeffs_0} shows the different projections of the affinity matrix $R$ as Hinton diagrams.
 Figure~\ref{fig_perm_0} visualizes the slot permutation learned by our permutation invariant probing algorithm.